poweron-pixel/source-pajak-balikpapan-online/_posts/2021-01-15-cost-benefit.md

 - Although regulators lack perfect knowledge, reforms can help them improve.
 - Courts evaluating regulations should defer to agencies, except when they make serious, arbitrary decisions.

 Large parts of the book are related to work I did at NIST in the summer of 2020.
-I think I will try to reach out to Professor Sunstein for an interview—fingers crossed.
+I plan to reach out to Professor Sunstein for an interview—fingers crossed.

 Here are my notes.
 I'm quite happy with how they turned out.
 I hope I'm improving.